 This toolkit is designed to assist education and outreach workers presenting public charge information to immigrant community members.
 Some of the materials in the toolkit have a California focus or include California-specific details, but all materials remain useful for a national audience.
 Our goal is to spread accurate information about what public charge is and who is impacted by it, as many immigrants are not subject to public charge at all, are not eligible for the benefits that would subject them to public charge anyway, and/or are using benefits that are not considered as part of a public charge determination.

-This is a packet of information to assist education and outreach workers presenting information to community members.
-Our goal is to spread accurate information about what the law is and who is impacted.
-We hope that these resources will enable community organizations to provide information in community forums and at community events so that families can make good decisions for their families.
+We hope that these resources will enable community organizations to provide clear, accessible information in community forums and other community events so that immigrants can make informed decisions about public benefits for themselves and their families.

 Note: Many organizations, states, and agencies have challenged these changes in court.
 As these legal challenges continue, it is important to check for updates before speaking on what changes are in effect.
 Visit the ILRC’s website at www.ilrc.org/public-charge for updates.